Law Society Arbitration Scheme (“LSAS”)

 Law Society’s Expedited Adjudication Scheme

-Click here to find out more about the Scheme.
+Click here to know more about the Scheme.